Itsindigo/itsindigo/README.md

 ### 🌱 I’m currently learning ...
   - How to write _really_ effective Go
-  - What's possible with LLM's on stacks like LangChain
+  - What's possible with LLM's

 ### 🔎 Some things I believe about writing great software ...
   - Prototyping is the best way to share and validate ideas